 Univariate analyses, examining characteristics of people who reported using TM over the previous 12 months compared with those who reported other medical contact in the previous 12 months, were only conducted in datasets from China, Ghana and India, as the number of people who reported using TM over the previous 12 months in Mexico, Russia and South Africa were too low to make any meaningful conclusions.
 These results are presented in Table 2.

-In the China, Ghana and India univariate analyses, income quintile, education and geography were associated with use of TM, with poorer, less educated and rural participants more likely to report use of TM in the last 12 months.
+In the China, Ghana and India univariate analyses, income quintile, education and geography were associated with use of TM, with poorer, less educated and rural participants more likely to report use of TM in the last 12 months [Table 2].

 In China, age group and self-reported health, as well as the presence of arthritis, diabetes, hypertension and cataracts were also associated with use of TM.
-Users of TM were younger, had worse self-reported health, and were also more likely to have arthritis; however they were less likely to have hypertension, cataracts or doctor-diagnosed diabetes.
+Users of TM were younger, had worse self-reported health, and were also more likely to have arthritis; however they were less likely to have hypertension, cataracts or doctor-diagnosed diabetes [Table 2].

 In Ghana, univariate analyses showed that older participants were more likely to use TM.
 As in China, they had worse self-reported health.
 Hypertension showed the opposite association to the China data, i.e. those using TM were more likely to have high blood pressure.
-Users of TM were also more likely to have depression.
+Users of TM were also more likely to have depression [Table 2].

 In India, univariate analysis showed that although age group and self-reported health were not associated with use of TM, there were associations with several of the diseases examined.
 Depression and cataracts were more common in those treated with TM, while angina, hypertension and doctor-diagnosed diabetes were more prevalent in those using modern medicine.
-In addition, the total cost to the household was lower for users of TM in India than for users of modern medicine (there was no association seen with total cost of consultation and use of TM in China or Ghana).
+In addition, the total cost to the household was lower for users of TM in India (R183.80) than for users of modern medicine (R518.8) (there was no association seen with total cost of consultation and use of TM in China or Ghana) [Table 2].

 -Table 2 here-

 Multivariate analysis examined those who had reported use of TM in the previous 12 months compared with those who had any other medical contact in the previous 12 months.
 There was a high degree of correlation between geography, income quintile and education in the three countries studied.
-For this reason, education was excluded from the multivariate analyses to reduce multi-collinearity.
+For this reason, education was excluded from the multivariate analyses to reduce multi-collinearity [Table 3].

 In the multivariate analysis of data from China, rurality was associated with use of TM.
 Worsening self-reported health and prevalence of arthritis were also associated with use of TM.
 Diabetes was less likely to be diagnosed in TM users and hypertension and cataracts were also less prevalent in TM users.
 Age was associated with use of TM, with 40-49 year olds more likely to use TM and 50-59 year olds less likely to use TM compared to the over 70s.
-The association between income quintile and use of TM was reversed in this multivariate analysis, with increasing income associated with increasing use of TM.
+The association between income quintile and use of TM was reversed in this multivariate analysis, with increasing income associated with increasing use of TM [Table 3].

 In Ghana and India, results were very similar.
 Rurality was not associated with use of TM.
 Increasing income was associated with reduced use of TM.
 Depression and hypertension were both more prevalent in users of TM.
 Age was not associated with use of TM in the Ghana analysis (and not included as a variable in the India analysis).
-Presence of angina, diabetes and cataracts and total cost of consultation were not associated with TM use in the India analysis (and not included as variables in the Ghana analysis).
+Presence of angina, diabetes and cataracts and total cost of consultation were not associated with TM use in the India analysis (and not included as variables in the Ghana analysis) [Table 3].

 -Table 3 here-